twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

         - Otherwise, someone could manufacture an HTML form to submit to our API as elaborated above

 ##### Session expiration
-- If the user hasn't interfaced with the app in a while, then their cookie will expire but they'll have `localStorage.loggedIn` still
+- If the user hasn't interfaced with the app in a while, then their cookie will expire
 - User visits https://app.example.com/foo/bar
-    - React SPA loads and makes request to Django DRF (our API)
+    - React SPA loads, doesn't see a `logged_in` cookie, and redirects to https://app.example.com/auth/login?redirect_uri=/foo/bar
-    - (Double check implementation) Django DRF responds with "401 Unauthorized" (we'd use "403 Forbidden" for permission issues)
-    - React SPA identifies 401 and unset `localStorage.loggedIn`
-    - React SPA continues by redirecting to https://app.example.com/auth/login

 ##### Logout
 - When a user navigates to https://app.example.com/logout
-    - React SPA loads and routes to logout page
-    - React SPA unsets `localStorage.loggedIn`
+    - TODO: Implement me
     - React SPA redirects to https://app.example.com/auth/logout
 - Browser navigates to https://app.example.com/auth/logout
     - (Double check implementation) Django loads, unsets the cookie, and removes the session from the DB